dsoto/BAC-Configurinator/readme.md

 # ASI Configurinator

+**Warning:** You must have the object dictionary file that corresponds to your firmware version or you can brick your controller.

 This is a minimal working example of an application to configure the parameters of an ASI BAC controller.

 It uses Python and the Tkinter library to construct a simple GUI to write and read BAC parameters.